 Protecting biodiversity is the primary mission of the Yves Rocher Foundation.
 It is a positive battle in favour of life.
 Our Foundation strives to put biodiversity at the heart of the daily life of every individual by providing support and financial aid for local, alternative and effective initiatives across the globe.
 We will soon reach our goal of planting 100 million trees thanks to close collaboration with our experts and the associations and NGOs working in the field.
 Our Foundation is also synonymous with the 430 Terre de Femmes winners working tirelessly in over 50 countries for the good of our planet.

 The Foundation operates on a collective basis, and its pluralist approach is firmly focused on action.
 Who are our principal stakeholders?
 Scientists, planters, an extensive community of politically, socially and environmentally aware photographers, and women who have chosen to change the world at a local level.
-It is by sharing and supporting the driving force behind the actions of these guardians of living things that we will, together, reverse the trend.

 Tree planter and Honorary Chairman of the Yves Rocher Foundation

 Soon, 100 million

 Having operated under the auspices of the prestigious Institut de France for 18 years, the Yves Rocher Foundation now has official ‘public interest’ status.
 We are committed to remaining accountable to our sponsors, donors and partners, providing them with information that is as precise and accurate as possible.
 And like any other ‘public interest’ organisation, the Foundation will now be subject to official external audits and checks (by the Court of Auditors).

 Guillaume CHIRON – Deputy head of the Agriculture, Rural Development and Biodiversity Division

 Bruno DAVID – President of Muséum national d’Histoire naturelle

 Xavier DARCOS, Institut de France chancellor